top1944/duckuments/docs/atoms_85_fall2017_projects/11_heroes_system_architecture/10-preliminary-design-document-heroes-system-architect.md

 * Quest 1 takes priority over quest 2, since it is more crucial to the functioning of the system.
 This means that quest 2 may suffer if quest 1 takes more time than expected.
 * Quest 2 has a research/experimental aspect, which makes it both interesting and challenging.
 * There is a chance that it might not be solved, as it is not a trivial problem.

+## Quest 3: Terrific Tooling

+### Mission Statement

+To make programming your Duckiebot more pleasant through carefully crafted developer tools.
+We plan to find pain points in the software development workflow, and eliminate them.

+### Scope

+#### In scope

+* Syntax support - Highlighting, navigation, autocompletion
+* Program analysis - Code inspections, intentions, and linting
+* Testing support - Unit and integration testing, code coverage
+* Project creation - Project setup and boilerplate code generation
+* Dependency management - Track installed and missing packages
+* Monitoring utils - Logging, diagnostics, profiling and visualization
+* Crash analytics - Enhanced stack traces with source navigation
+* Build automation - Delta rebuilds, cmake magic, code hotswap
+* ROS integration - Nodes, topics, services, parameters, graphs
+* Duckumentation - Usage instructions and supported features

+#### Out of scope

+* Reviewing your code
+* Live debugging (for now)
+* VCS integration (for now)
+* Network related configuration
+* Operating system configuration

+### Stakeholders

+* Duckietown developers - This project will directly impact all software developers in Duckietown.
+As such, we need to continuously gather user feedback during the project lifecycle.

+* TAs and support staff - This group has valuable insight into common obstacles and sources of friction.
+We need to engage with TAs to diagnose these problems before they appear on Slack.

+*  Software architects - We need to establish conventions for project structure, code style, and formatting.
+The formal specification will determine the conventions we need to enforce.

+### Problem statement

+It takes too long to program the Duckiebot.
+Editing XML, shoveling files, grepping for strings.
+Who has time for that?
+Getting rapid feedback is critical for learning, prototyping, and most importantly, having fun!
+How can we make programming in Duckietown faster and more fun?
+What areas currently disrupt developers’ workflow?
+How can we deliver more rapid, relevant feedback to those users?

+### Assumptions

+The existing tools for writing and deploying code are suitable for power users, however they are not easily accessible to all audiences.
+These command line tools do not need replacements, but they can be made more accessible through an integrated development environment (IDE).
+Such tools are common in the software industry, and support a variety of programming related activities.
+Given sufficient choice, we assume a lightweight IDE, built with careful attention to usability, will be beneficial to both beginner and advanced users alike.

+### Approach

+* Understand the project structure, XML.
+How is code compiled and run?
+* Write an MVP/POC app that supports file renaming and refactoring.
+* Add support for project directory structure and skeleton project creation.
+* Add support for deploying a project from the local machine to the remote.
+* Add support for monitoring and tracking running code, viewing logs.
+* Save to local disk
+* Searching the log
+* Collect crash dumps and link to the corresponding code points.
+* Link stack traces to source code
+* Suggest an appropriate Slack channel
+* Copy environment info and crash dump to clipboard

+### Functionality, resources, trade-offs

+#### Functionality provided

+Facilitate writing and deploying code.
+This includes, but should not be limited to:

+* Syntax highlighting
+* Auto-completion
+* Code navigation
+* Static analysis
+* Deployment and execution
+* Live logging and monitoring
+* Crash reporting
+* Stacktrace linking

+#### Resources required

+Biggest resource: Time

+### Performance measurement

+* Time taken from opening laptop to write and run a simple program (eg. drive forward)
+* Detection of common errors, and reduction in corresponding help requests
+* User feedback gathered from Duckietown colleagues and mentors

+### Deliverables

+* Design document and analysis study
+* Open source project with documentation
+* IDE plugin and associated programming tools
+* Screencast demonstrating the tool and features
+* User feedback surveys and project roadmap

+### Project levels

+* Wooden spoon: Well-documented OSS platform for future tooling development.
+No users.

+* Bronze: Basic syntax support, code analysis, navigation, and deployment.
+2 active users.

+* Silver: Simple visualization, live logging, ROS integration, crash reporting.
+5 active users.

+* Gold: Build automation, dependency management, unit testing support.
+10 active users.

+### Project planning

+First steps for next phase:

+* Establish conventions for project structure and naming (in collaboration with Architects)
+* Identify common programming stumbling-blocks (in collaboration with colleagues)
+* Write an MVP/POC app that has basic syntax support and code navigation

+Relevant Duckietown resources to investigate

+* Identify Duckietown-specific conventions and how it fits into ROS
+* Identify existing scripts and tools that can be reused during setup
+* Collect common workflows in the Duckiebook that can be automated

+### Risk analysis

+#### Challenges

+We need to focus on the solving real problems, not just imagined ones.
+This requires a careful requirements analysis, close user feedback, and laser focus on usability.
+In addition to the (many) technical challenges, designing such a tool poses a significant challenge to future adoption.

+#### Risks

+Becomes Yet Another Tool in an ever-growing toolbox.
+No one wants to use tools until they become useful, which requires significant implementation effort.
+If The Tool is adopted, it needs to be maintained (possibly a long term commitment).

+#### Solution

+Solve problems that people have.
+If the problems they have are different, then pivot.
+Implement high-impact features first, and build reusable components that can be recycled even if the product fails to gain adoption.
+Continuously gather feedback from stakeholders to ensure the project is on track.